edunatalec/encrypt-env/README.md

 dart pub global activate encrypt_env
 ```

+## How it works

+The `encrypt_env` CLI reads your `environment.yaml` and generates a Dart class with **static, strongly-typed getters** where **all values are encrypted** at compile time and only decrypted at runtime.

 ## Setup

-To use `encrypt_env`, you need to organize your project with a folder named `environment` and a file named `environment.yaml` inside it — as shown in the image below:
+You need to organize your project with a folder named `environment` and a file named `environment.yaml`, as shown in the image below:

 <img src="./assets/folder-example.png">